Library News Archive From August 2025

 Sat, June 7

-McNally is the NY Times bestselling author of A Long Strange Trip and the publicist of the Grateful Dead.
+McNally is the New York Times bestselling author of A Long Strange Trip and longtime publicist for the Grateful Dead.

 Exploring the Wisdom of Jane Austen's Novels